david2004kang/nltk_study/README.md

-# nltk_study
+# A self-study project of NLTK.
-self study project for NLTK.
+This repository was made for self-study project of NLTK.